What is a Schiff moment anyway?

 But what \emph{is} a Schiff moment?
 Informally, a Schiff moment is sometimes described as the difference between the mean-squared radii of the charge and the electric-dipole distributions \cite{Wilkening1984,Vandevis2025}.
 Formal definitions can be found in a number of technical articles, e.g., \cite{Auerbach1996,Spevak1997,Flambaum2002,Liu2007,Flambaum2012} -- however, these are often written in the sophisticated language of theoretical nuclear physics, which can obscure the simple electrostatics underlying the notion of a Schiff moment.

-The purpose of this note is two-fold: first, to provide a simple yet accurate description of the Schiff moment of a charge distribution, and second, to illustrate the physics of the interaction of a nuclear Schiff moment with electrons in atoms.
-This note may be useful to undergraduates or graduate students interested in precision searches for physics beyond the Standard Model of particle physics.
-Perhaps it may be useful as well to students and instructors of electromagnetism courses, as an interesting example of basic electrostatics that can be connected to contemporary research.
-Readers interested in an alternative pedagogical introduction to the Schiff moment are referred to Section 1.2 of Ref.\ \cite{Kastelic2024}.
+The purpose of this note is to provide a simple self-contained introduction to the concept of a Schiff moment of a charge distribution, starting from undergraduate-level electrostatics and quantum mechanics.
+I hope that it may be useful to undergraduates or graduate students who are interested in precision searches for physics beyond the Standard Model of particle physics.
+Students and instructors of electromagnetism courses might also be interested in this topic, as it furnishes an example from basic electrostatics that is connected to contemporary research.
+Readers interested in an alternative introduction to the Schiff moment are referred to Section 1.2 of Ref.\ \cite{Kastelic2024}.